Prandr/XDMA_Tutorial/README.md

 Tutorial for an [XDMA](https://docs.xilinx.com/r/en-US/pg195-pcie-dma/Introduction)-based peripheral FPGA design using [reworked XDMA driver](https://github.com/Prandr/dma_ip_drivers) that was adapted and extended from the [Tutorial for the original driver by mwrnd](https://github.com/mwrnd/notes/tree/main/XDMA_Communication).

+The tutorial can't replace PG195 linked above.
+It is rather meant to extend it on host programming.
+Therefore, it is advisable to study PG195 first for better understanding of underlying operation.

 # Table of Contents